CyanVoxel/Obsidian-Daily-Themes/README.md

 ***The template references your note's filename to get the date and expects a "YYYYMMDD" naming format!*** If you don't wish to use this format, you could either customize the template using [Moment.js](https://momentjs.com/) formatting, or grab the old version of the template that doesn't rely on the filename, but can only reference the current date [here](https://github.com/CyanVoxel/Obsidian-Daily-Themes/blob/bb1bc8866c18739c3b8a263986496c184a2666a5/(TEMPLATE)%20Daily.md?plain=1).

-To customize the colors for each day, just swamp out the colors values under the main "day of the week" classes.
+To customize the colors for each day, just swap out the colors values under the main "day of the week" classes.

 <img src="example_full.png" width="50%">